php/php-langspec/spec/11-statements.md

 If execution flows into the closing brace (`}`) of a function, `return NULL;` is implied.

+Explicit `return` statements with *expression* given are not permitted within a function with a `void` [return type](13-functions.md#return-typing) and MUST cause a compile-time fatal error.

 A function may have any number of `return` statements, whose returned values may have different types.